ShevchenyaIlya/itechart-pylab-2021/README.md

 # iTechArt Python labs 2021

-Every folder consists of files that solve tasks represented in laboratory works.
+Each folder consists of files written in Python for solving laboratory tasks.

 ## Tasks